-Unlike traditional showers, walk-in showers don’t have a door.
+Unlike traditional showers, wet rooms or walk-in baths, walk-in showers don’t have a door.
 Instead, glass panels are installed to partition the shower from the rest of the bathroom to prevent water from reaching places it shouldn’t.
 Not only do they offer better accessibility and a safer showering experience, but they’re also much more modern and sleeker in style.

 Why is cleaning your shower so important?

 Many individuals choose to install one in order to enjoy a safer bathing experience at home.
 As a beloved home amenity, your shower is likely to be used on a regular basis – if not daily.
 In turn, this creates the need for your shower to be cleaned on a regular basis too.
 Without the proper care and attention these facilities need, you’re likely to have certain bacteria growing in places it shouldn’t.

 Before jumping into the step-by-step instructions on how to give your shower a thorough scrub down, here are a few cleaning tips to get you started on the right path.